istio/istio.io/content/en/blog/2023/secure-apps-with-istio/index.md

 cybersecurity, many in the private sector voluntarily use these FIPS standards.

-To illustrate the above secure application requirements (identity, confidentiality and integrity), let’s use two simple applications (an application called `frontend` that calls an application called `checkout`).
+To illustrate the above secure application requirements (identity, confidentiality and integrity), let’s use the `frontend` application calls the `checkout` application.
 Remember, you can think of **ID** in the diagram as any kind of identity document such as a government issued passport, photo identifier:

 {{< image width="100%"
     link="requirements-flow.png"